Saturday, 19 August 2023

 7. The Seventh Invasion (1764-65)

 After the departure of Abdali after the previous campaign, the field was open for the Sikhs.
-They spread their reign of terror and plunder to the whole of Punjab, even beyond.
-In the east, they crossed Jamuna and caused great disturbance in Rohilkhand.
-In the west, even the mighty Rohtas Fort fell to them and in the south they plundered Multan.
-Besides looting towns and cities they destroyed and desecrated mosques and forbade Muslims to perform their religious obligations.
-Afghan faujdars either fled in the face of the Sikhs or were killed and complete anarchy prevailed in Punjab at this time.
+They spread their reign of terror and plunder to the whole of Punjab, and even beyond.
+In the east, they crossed the Jamuna and caused great disturbance in Rohilkhand.
+In the west, even the mighty Rohtas Fort fell to them, and in the south they plundered Multan.
+Besides looting towns and cities, they destroyed and desecrated mosques and forbade Muslims to perform their religious obligations.
+Afghan faujdars either fled in the face of the Sikhs or were killed, and complete anarchy prevailed in Punjab at this time.

 Abdali could not ignore this challenge to his authority and prestige for long.
-He entered Punjab in the winter of 1764-65 to crush the Sikh jathas.
+He entered Punjab in the winter of 1764–65 to crush the Sikh jathas.
 However, despite his best efforts and many inconclusive engagements, he could not break the power and resistance of the elusive Sikhs.
-However, once again he satisfied himself by destroying the gurdwara at Amritsar. ٖAfter staying in Lahore for some time, Abdali marched toward Ambala with the intention to go to Delhi.
-During this journey, he vent his fury on the local population and thoroughly plundered the whole region on both sides of Beas and Jalandhar Doab.
-However, after teaching Jamuna River he changed his mind and returned to Punjab.
-Again some fierce clashes erupted between the two sides on a daily basis during his passage through Jalandhar Doab, but no decisive battle was fought.
-Abdali had realized by this time that any further stay in Punjab was futile and returned to Afghanistan, without wasting any time.
+Once again, he satisfied himself by destroying the gurdwara at Amritsar.
+After staying in Lahore for some time, Abdali marched toward Ambala with the intention to go to Delhi.
+During this journey, he vented his fury on the local population and thoroughly plundered the whole region on both sides of the Beas and Jalandhar Doab.
+However, after reaching the Jamuna River he changed his mind and returned to Punjab.
+Again, some fierce clashes erupted between the two sides on a daily basis during his passage through Jalandhar Doab, but no decisive battle was fought.
+Abdali had realized by this time that any further stay in Punjab was futile and returned to Afghanistan without wasting any time.
 This seventh campaign of Abdali proved to be a total failure and he did not achieve any of his aims.
 He left Punjab in April 1765.

 Rohtas Fort.
 16.01.2022.
 (Photo by the writer)